zaphB/polyp/README.md

   ref(sym,  5, 10)
 ```

-Here, a parametric symbol the the name `sym{}{:.0f}` with two parameters `a` and `b` is defined.
+Here, a parametric symbol with the name `sym{}{:.0f}` with two parameters `a` and `b` is defined (why there are curly braces in the name is explained below).
 The symbol contains translated rectangles with sizes specified by the two parameters on layer 1 and layer 2.

-This parametric symbol is references with three different choices of `a` and `b` in the symbol `main`.
+This parametric symbol is referenced with three different choices of `a` and `b` in the symbol `main`.
 The parameters are passed to the `ref()` function in addition to the symbol name.

-Obviously, the gdsII symbols cannot be parametric, therefore polyp will create as many gdsII symbols, as parameter choices exist in the layout script.
+Because the gdsII file format does not support parametric symbols, polyp will create as many gdsII symbols, as parameter choices exist in the layout script.
 To do so, polyp needs to be capable of creating a unique symbol name from a given parameter set.
-Therefore, the names of parametric symbols should contain as many placeholders as parameters exist.
-A placeholder is given by a pair of curly braces, optionally containing formatting options.
+Therefore, the names of parametric symbols should contain as many `{}` placeholders as parameters exist.
+A placeholder is given by a pair of curly braces `{}`, optionally containing formatting options.
 In this example, the symbol name `sym{}{:.0f}` contains the placeholder `{}` for the parameters `a` and the placeholder `{:.0f}` for the parameter `b`.
-See the documentation of (python's format language)[https://www.python.org/dev/peps/pep-3101/] for more details on placeholder structure.
+See the documentation of [python's format language](https://www.python.org/dev/peps/pep-3101/) for more details on placeholder structure.